 Last week, we heard about a barren fig tree and the role of the gardener who, after a brief argument with the owner of the orchard, and with great patience, proper cultivation and time, this fig tree might just come around and give off its delicious fruit.

-In this chapter of Luke’s gospel we are in the middle of a family feud – almost a TV game show, where we witness the wastefully extravagant son, the resentful brother, but most of all, the unwavering image of a loving and merciful father offering “second chances” to both his sons.
+In this chapter of Luke’s gospel, we are in the middle of a family feud – almost a TV game show.
+We witness the wastefully extravagant son, the resentful brother, but most of all, the unwavering image of a loving and merciful father offering “second chances” to both his sons.

 So then, the passage of time and great mercy can be ingredients for bringing us back and restoring us to life.

 At the age of 17, Terun Moore was convicted of murder and sentenced to life without parole.
 In 2012, the U.S. Supreme Court ruled that such sentencing of minors was unconstitutional.
 Now on probation after nineteen years in prison, Terun Moore attends community college in his hometown of Jackson, Mississippi.

 On the PBS Newshour, March 18, Terun Moore’s brief commentary on “second chances” deeply moved me.
 He stated:

 On April 2, 1998, I was playing ball at the park, and a couple of neighborhood guys, they were about to commit a robbery.
 They gave me a gun.
 They asked me to stand there.

 I was 17 and wasn’t thinking about the consequences or whatever.
 So I held a gun on the dude.
 He wanted to take it away from me, so he ended up getting shot, and he later died.